NLCaceres/my-portfolio/README.md

   - Email Server?
 Heroku no longer an option
 - Include the following in Seeder:
   - Laravel + Vue Accounting On It
-  - Most of my experience with classic GUIs (Made in Java)
+  - Most of my experience with classic GUIs (Made with JavaFx)
-- Ruby 3 is now an option thanks to Rails 6.1 and Rails 7.0.1!
-  - Similarly Webpacker 5.x is an option on Rails 6 BUT since React can bundle itself, it's best to let it handle the production build while Rails serves it up
+- Webpacker 5.x is an option in Rails 6 BUT since React can bundle itself, it's best to let it handle the production build while Rails serves it up
   - Note: Webpacker 5.x uses webpack 4.x meanwhile if Rails upgrades to Webpacker 6.x (current), it'll be webpack 5.x
   - Note for future upgrade: Rails includes `bin/rails webpacker:install` to handle update to webpacker similar to how ActiveAdmin works using
   `bin/rails g active_admin:install` with one additional step of adding `config.use_webpacker = true` in config/initializers/active_admin.rb
     - Sprockets handles activeAdmin Sass, Css, images just fine anyway for now
     - BUT if dropping ActiveAdmin Webpacker will be entirely unnecessary since React can build itself.
+## Recent Changes
+- Updated Ruby from 2.7 to 3.1
+- Database
+  - Updated DB Seeder for better readability in Ruby 3.1 with Rubocop
+  - Migration adding an "importance" and "start_date" column to Posts table for better sorting in the frontend
+  - Add Script to `lib/tasks` that migrates images to AWS S3 for easy fetching from AWS Cloudfront

 ## Notes to Remember! - December 2022
 ### Bundler